| COMMENTARYThe Wonderful World of Wireless CommunicationBy Chris CarpenterCBN.com Producer

 Eventually, I developed a sample dialogue in my mind of what he might

-"Yo, whats up?
+be saying: "Yo, whats up?
 Me?
 Oh, Im just out here riding around on my

 skateboard trying to stay dry.
 Why dont I go home and call you from